Optimizing Connected Components Graph Partitioning With Minimum Size Constraints Using Integer Programming and Spectral

+All of the instances were solved up to optimality, except for the instance $(100, 1732, 6, 10)$ when using {\CGC}--B, reporting an optimality gap of $22,09\%$.
+Nevertheless, a feasible solution was still identified with this setup.
+The lower objective values achieved through {\CGC}--A reflect its effectiveness in finding better columns than {\CGC}--B across all tested instances.
+This trend is also mirrored in the IP solution times where Gurobi was able to find optimal solutions faster by using {\CGC}--A, with the exception of the instance \((90, 1\,602, 5, 12)\) where {\CGC}--B stopped at an suboptimal solution.
+Notwithstanding, the differences in objective and solution times are not large, suggesting that both methods could be effectively used to assist the column generation heuristic.
+Consequently, {\CGC}--A will be the method of choice for subsequent experiments.

-The second set of experiments consist on verifying the efficiency of the column generation approach, where the performance of {\PrimerModelo} \& {\LBC} and {\SegundoModelo} \& {\LBC} is compared with the aforementioned process.
+The last set of experiments \review{consists of} verifying the efficiency of the column generation approach assisted by spectral clustering against the exact MIP models.
+The performance of {\TercerModelo} \& {\CGC}, {\PrimerModelo} \& {\LBC-\SPC}, and {\SegundoModelo} \& {\LBC-\SPC} is compared with the aforementioned process.
 These experiments are presented in Table \ref{Table:ColGen}, which is organized as follows.
-The first column displays the instances identified by the 3-tuple $(n,|E|, k)$; columns 2 to 4 present the objective value, optimality gap percentage, and the running time in seconds for configuration {\PrimerModelo} \& {\LBC} as this configuration performed well on the first set of experiments.
-Columns 5 to 7 present similar results for configuration {\SegundoModelo} \& {\LBC}.
-Finally, the last three columns report the objective value, running time and number of columns generated by the column generation approach.
-In regard to this second set of experiments, the column generation approach behaves much better than configurations {\PrimerModelo} \& {\LBC} and {\SegundoModelo} \& {\LBC} with respect to running time and attained objective value.
-It must be highlighted that {\TercerModelo} \& {\CGC} showcase competitive solution timings, never reaching the maximum running time \MaxText.
-In terms of the attained objective values, the column generation approach was able to reach and improve most of the values obtained by the exact methods.
-Moreover, this method reached optimality in terms of duality gap for all instances.
+The first column displays the instances identified by the 3--tuple $(n,|E|, k)$; the second column reports the graph density given by \( \nicefrac{2|E|}{n(n-1)} \); columns 3 to 7 present the objective value, optimality gap percentage, the number of columns added in each iteration, the number of column generation iterations, and the running time in seconds, for the column generation approach; the latter experiment considers a maximum number of iterations fixed to \(100\), and the number of columns added corresponds to the value reporting the best objective in a range of 40 to 100 columns.
+Columns 8 to 10 present objective value, optimality gap percentage and running time in seconds for {\PrimerModelo} \& {\LBC-\SPC}.
+Finally, the last three columns report similar parameters for {\SegundoModelo} \& {\LBC-\SPC}.
+For all instances, the minimum partition size \(\alpha\) is set to \(2\).